Table of Contents

 Human evolution has been characterized by many instances of food shortages.
 Studies indicate that caloric restriction and fasting can lead to increased longevity in animals (Mattson et al., 2017; Mitchell et al., 2016).
 Humans are also able to survive without food for several weeks, thanks to our adaptive metabolic processes.
 In some cases, fasting has been shown to help treat certain medical conditions (de Cabo & Mattson, 2019).

 However, our body is trained to signal when it needs nutrition and when it does not want to eat, so it is important to pay attention to these cues.
-Although fasting may offer some benefits, it may also lead to unnecessary mental distress.
-For example, fasting for three days to prolong life by three days cannot be a beneficial trade-off, as it results in three days of starvation.
+Although fasting has several benefits, it may also lead to unnecessary mental distress.
+For example, fasting for three days to prolong life by three days is not a useful trade-off, as it results in three days of starvation.

 A more practical approach to optimizing nutrition and health may include implementing an eating window or intermittent fasting (Gabel et al., 2018).
 This method allows the body to experience short periods of fasting while providing necessary nutrients and avoiding excessive mental stress.

 I generally eat two meals a day, one at 6 am and another at 2 pm, it’s not exact but usually.
-Big meals, not small ones.
-There will usually be leavened teff bread straight from the oven.
+Big meals, not small ones, and they will usually include pickled teff bread straight from the oven.

 Eating in the window simulates eating in the past, when they were busy getting food and taking care of shelter for the children.
-From an evolutionary point of view, our body is not built to eat all day and we see this when high sugar levels damage all body systems.
-Eating all day inevitably means that our sugar will be high all day, especially if we mix carbohydrates, proteins and fats.
-Here we see again that science connects with logic and observations and then there is beautiful free thought.
+From an evolutionary point of view, our bodies are not built to eat all day, and we see this when high sugar levels damage all body systems.
+Eating throughout the day inevitably means that our sugar will be high all day, especially if we mix carbohydrates, proteins and fats.
+Here you see again that science connects with logic and observations and then there is beautiful free thought.

 Are the parents always to blame?

-A convenient diet for parents such as “cornflakes with milk” is quite clear why it is popular: it can be prepared at any time, ingredients are preserved in the refrigerator and it is even easy to clean the dishes.
-Of course this is not suitable for children and harms their health.
-[Unfermented grains and cow’s milk are not suitable for humans].
+It is very clear why a convenient diet for parents such as “cornflakes with milk” is popular: it can be prepared at any time, ingredients are preserved in the refrigerator and it is even easy to clean the dishes.
+Of course, this is not suitable for children and harms their health (unfermented grains and cow’s milk are not suitable for humans).

-What has been proven is that every person has the final ability to say no, therefore the only way to get children to eat properly is to bring home only food that is suitable for humans.
+What has been proven is that each person has a finite ability to say no, therefore the only way to make children eat suitable food is to bring home only food suitable for humans.

 The body wants to survive today, tomorrow is less interesting